Archive for Frugal Fridays

 Here is a bit of our food budget break down for you for 2009:

 Last year we bought a half of a cow…and I don’t know how it’s happened, because we haven’t been skimping, but we still have a bunch of steak and roast left.
 (I think it’s something like Elijah and the widow and how God made the widow’s little bit of oil and flour never run out!
 1 Kings 17:7-24) Because of the extra steak and roast…I don’t think we’ll need to buy an entire half cow this year.
 At this point, I think we’ll just be ordering ground beef and stew meat from a farm about an hour away.
 They raise their cows on grass and organic hay.
 It is SUCH good meat!
-We also get our free range chickens from this same farm (North Star Neighbors…for any of you who live in Nebraska want to take advantage of this service).
+We also get our free range chickens from this same farm.

 Our meat cost per month for beef and whole chicken should be about $70.00